techidaily/site-facebook/source/_posts/safeguarding-your-virtual-world-be-selective-dont-accept-everyone.md

 ## 10\.
 Increased Chances of Getting Scammed

  When you add unknown people, they might try to scam you for money and other personal belongings.
-This is also an emerging[Facebook marketplace scam](https://www.makeuseof.com/facebook-marketplace-scams-and-how-to-avoid-them/) .
+This is also an emerging [Facebook marketplace scam](https://www.makeuseof.com/facebook-marketplace-scams-and-how-to-avoid-them/) .

  Even if you add people on Facebook, be very hesitant to share your money and other resources.